geotribu/english-blog/content/posts/2025-09-08_qchat_redesign.md

 ---
-title: The redesign of QChat
+title: QChat as it never was
 subtitle: Choose your channel, comrade
 authors:
   - gounux